hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Reshaping an object/data and its keys was one of the original goals of my idea.

 [19:24:30](#VRSsLIP09iqhFhmJyXcmSgc1_I2eH-zGDTnlubdWsOU) <hiiamboris (NOT THIS ONE)>:
 To match set-words, you can add a `datatype!` type dispatcher to `morph-ctx/scanner/type-rules`.
-I forgot about it Ì†ΩÌ∏â Or just use smth like `'x ? set-word? x`
+I forgot about it üòâ Or just use smth like `'x ? set-word? x`
 To emit set-words you may add a `quote` rule to `emit-rules`.
 E.g. `quote x:`.
 Or if your set-word comes from outside e.g. as `name`, use `:name` to emit it.